Azure-Samples/virtual-network-integration-recipes/src/az-aml-managed-vnet/README.md

 ### Pre-requisites

 <!-- List the pre-reqs for use of this recipe (SDKs, roles/permissions, etc.) -->
-The following pre-requisites should be in place in order to successfully use this recipe:
+The following pre-requisites should be in place in order to successfully deploy this recipe:

 - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli)
 - [.NET Core 7.0](https://docs.microsoft.com/dotnet/core/install/)